kjbrum/500px-Connector/readme.md

 - Add some JS for showing/hiding certain fields when certain fields are filled, as well as setting values (i.e. username="kjbrum" => feature="user", hide "search" field)
 - Find a better way to use a single array of values throughout the plugin
 - Go through and make sure the plugin is secure (should write a blog post on this)
+- Allow users to be able to create/save multiple custom layouts

 ### Notes